Life Span

 Care of Squill and Dwarf Iris

-Care of Squill and Dwarf Iris include pruning, fertilizers, watering etc. Squill pruning is done No pruning needed and Dwarf Iris pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
+Care of Squill and Dwarf Iris include pruning, fertilizers, watering etc. Squill pruning is done and Dwarf Iris pruning is done Remove damaged leaves, Remove dead branches and Remove dead leaves.
 In summer Squill needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Dwarf Iris needs Lots of watering and in winter, it needs Average Water.